daneden/daneden.me/_posts/2016-11-02-drawing-with-numbers.markdown

 a variety of patterns.
 The cumulative effect of line after line creates an array of sometimes wildly different visualizations.

+{% figure img-fullbleed 2016/11/dwn-sollewitt.jpg "A close-up of one of Sol LeWitt’s intricate pieces.
+It’s hard to do his work justice on a screen." %}

 The dedication and vision to create installations like this was boggling.
 It made me itch to create.
 I can’t draw, but I *can* tell computers to draw for me.